Canon SX420 vs Panasonic GM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Panasonic Lumix DMC-GM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX420 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX420 and GM1 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic GM1 Manual.

 So how do things add up?
 Is the Canon SX420 better than the Panasonic GM1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.